 Ragnarok-Proofing: Averted.
 The buildings are breaking down as a result of not being attended to.
 Some have only barely survived carpet bombing by the military.
 In fact, much of the wasteland's decay is more or less what it would look like by the time the game takes place.
 The only places that still look in working order are those put under lockdown by the military.

-Rape Is a Special Kind of Evil: Ellie never appears to be fazed much about all the people she and Joel encounters who tries to kill them, but when David attempts to rape her towards the end of their fight, she responds by hacking his face off and then breaks down crying in Joel's arms once he arrives.
+Rape Is a Special Kind of Evil: Ellie never appears to be fazed much about all the people she and Joel encounters who try to kill them, but when David attempts to rape her towards the end of their fight, she responds by hacking his face off and then breaks down crying in Joel's arms once he arrives.

 Real Is Brown: Averted, as per Naughty Dog tradition.
 Rather than recycle the gray, broken-down look of many post-apocalyptic games, they instead chose to go with Real is Green, with cities and towns being reclaimed by wilderness.
 There's tons of vines everywhere, flowers blooming anywhere they can, and much of the water is covered in algae.